Image Best Practices

 </picture>

-This type of assets can also leverage the <link rel=preload> declarative fetch feature.
+This type of asset can also leverage the <link rel=preload> declarative fetch feature and the fetchpriority attribute.

 Lazy-load off-screen media